 Over the weekend my husband and I decided to build a fire pit in our back yard.
 We have been wanting one for a couple years now and finally got to it.
+We were trying to figure out a design that we knew we would like and would work for the space that we had.
+Plus we wanted a design that wouldn’t cost a fortune to build.
 I was so surprised by how easy and quick it was to make.
 It only took us about a morning to make it and we love how it turned out!
 So much better than the ones that you buy and so much cheaper too!
 I cannot wait to use this all summer long!

 This is how we made it:

 We headed to both home improvement stores to look for pavers and we ended up with these 12″ gray pavers from Home Depot.
 They were only $.77 each!!
 We got 36 of them (12 for each level).